johnbenedictyan/Carpark-Checker-Website/README.md

 ## Testing
 Manual Testing:

+Automated Testing (Jasmine):
+- If you would like to see the results of the automated testing, you can preview in the sepc/javascripts/fixtures/index-fixture.html file.

+Automated testing was done on these functions:

 Interesting Bugs/Problems:
 - The converting of the proprietary coordinate system that the Singapore government was using in their datasets via multiple external ajax call was taking too long.
 Therefore I pass the entire coordinate dataset as a JSON object to a local route in flask via AJAX and returned the convertered coordinates as the AJAX response to save load time.